Thinking of starting an LLC in Utah?

 A Federal Tax ID number, also known as an EIN or Employer Identification Number, is required for many businesses for tax purposes.

-You can get one online through the IRS website after answering some questions about your business (owners, industry, business address).
+You can get an EIN online through the IRS website after answering some basic questions about your business.

 Total costs to set up an LLC in Utah

-To reserve an LLC name, you will need to pay $22.
-Registering a “doing business as” (DBA) trade name also costs $22.
+- Registering a “doing business as” (DBA) trade name: $22.
 The fee to file the Certificate of Organization is $54.
-Each year, you will be required to pay an $18 annual report fee to keep your LLC active in Utah.

 Final steps